Northbridge (NSW)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Northbridge has 46 active public transport stops, all bus services.
-These are covered by 36 routes, offering 1,619 weekly passenger trips in total.
-Transport accessibility is excellent, with residents typically living 136 meters from the nearest stop.
-Most residents commute outward daily.
-Cars are the dominant mode at 80%, followed by walking at 7% and bus use at 6%.
-Vehicle ownership averages 1.5 per dwelling, higher than the regional average.
+Analysis of public transport in Northbridge shows 46 active transport stops operating within the area, all serving buses.
+These stops are serviced by 36 individual routes, collectively providing 1,619 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 136 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transportation at 80%, with 7% walking and 6% by bus.
+Vehicle ownership averages 1.5 per dwelling, above the regional average.

-According to the 2021 Census, 64.7% of residents work from home, possibly due to COVID-19 conditions.
-The service frequency averages 231 trips per day across all routes, resulting in approximately 35 weekly trips per individual stop.
+According to the 2021 Census, a high 64.7% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 231 trips per day across all routes, equating to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport